 image

 Marie-José d'Aprile

-Her interest in ceramics was reignited to great effect back in 2006, in Tunisia, where she was staying for work reasons.
-Fascinated by the craftsmanship of the local artisans, masters of centuries-old manufacturing techniques developed in the Mediterranean since the dawn of human civilisation, Marie-José decided to spend part of her free time going to pottery classes given by a young Tunisian artist.
-“I thought it would just be therapeutic as I sought to get back some kind of balance in my hectic work life.
-But it was a thunderbolt, and from there I have never looked back”, the artist recalls.
+However, her passion for ceramics and working with clay came back to her strongly in the second half of the 2000s during a stay in Tunisia, where she was staying for reasons of work.
+Fascinated by the craftsmanship of the local artisans, experts in age-old manufacturing techniques developed in the Mediterranean at the dawn of human civilisation, Marie-José decided to spend part of her free time attending ceramics classes held by a young Tunisian artist.
+"I thought it would just be a therapeutic activity, to give balance to my hectic work life, but the fact is it was a for me like a bolt out of the sky and I haven't stopped since," the artist recalls.

+image